Abhishek-849/Library_management/README.md

     - Add/Edit/Delete Sections/Books (Section/Book management - Admins Only)
     - Assign a different section to a Book (Admins Only)
     - Auto Revoke after 7 days
-    - User can request upto 5 e-books
+    - User can request upto 5 books
     - Grant/Revoke Book Access (Admins Only)
     - View feedback/ratings (Admins Only)
     - Issue(Request)/Return Books (Users Only)